Season of Our Joy

 Season of Our Joy is a 'Hebrew Roots' observance of Sukkot, the Feast of Tabernacles.
 For eight days we praise YHVH through our actions - prayer, song and dance, Bible study, feasting and fellowship.
 We hear from gifted speakers who teach us the ways and walk of YHVH, our Father, and who teach us the meaning of this very special time of year referred to by the ancient Jewish sages as "the Season of Our JOY".

 SOOJ is held at the Camp Shiloh Retreat just a few miles from Mount Pleasant in Northeast Texas.
-It is observed in accordance with the traditional Jewish calendar beginning Wednesday evening, October 16 and continuing through Thursday evening, October 24.
+It is observed in accordance with the traditional Jewish calendar beginning Monday evening, October 6 and continuing through Tuesday evening, October 14.

 We welcome you to share the festival with us!